TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

 The code below reads from the database table for the `DomainEventReference` entity and dispatches them in batches of 50.

-For event row, it deserializes the JSON to the original `IDomainEvent` and because `IDomainEvent` implements `INotification` from `MediatR`, you can use the `Publish` functionality to achieve the publisher-subscriber pattern; there can be multiple notification handlers for each event.
+For event row, it deserializes the JSON to the original `IDomainEvent` and because `IDomainEvent` implements `INotification` from `MediatR`, you can use the `Publish` to achieve the publisher-subscriber pattern; there can be multiple notification handlers for each event.
 Conversely, if there are not notification handlers, `MediatR` will handle this for us and return successfully.

 The domain event does not get marked as "dispatched" in the database unless all dispatching succeeds.

-There is a downside here because you could have three notification handlers for an event, two could succeed and one could fail so the event does not get marked as dispatched.
+There is a downside here because you could have three notification handlers for an event, two could succeed and one could fail, causing the event does not get marked as dispatched.

 Any process that tries to re-dispatch will attempt all three handlers again, so you could get duplication of certain handlers.